jdriesch/CMS_xycorr/README.md

 The fits are done on the profile of the 2d histograms in direction of the momentum.
 In every bin of the number of primary vertices, the mean and standard deviation are calculated and then a linear fit is performed to the result:

-`python3 get_xy_corrs.py -Y 2022 -C`
+`python3 get_xy_corrs.py -Y 2022_Summer22 -C`

-The results and plots of the fits are written to the directory specified in the `python/inputs/paths.py` file.
+The results and plots of the fits are written to the directory specified in the `inputs/config/paths.py` file.

-## 4. Validation

-A closure test is performed by comparing the phi modulation of the missing transverse momentum component before and after correction:

-`python3 get_xy_corrs.py -Y 2022 --validate`

-The results should show an almost flat MET phi distribution after correction.

-## 5. Conversion to json scheme
+## 4. Conversion to json scheme

 The last step is the conversion to the json pog integration scheme.
 It can be started with the following command:

+`python3 get_xy_corrs.py -Y 2022_Summer22 --convert`

+## 5. Validation

+A closure test is performed by comparing the phi modulation of the missing transverse momentum component before and after correction, taking into account systematic variations:

-`python3 get_xy_corrs.py --convert 2022,2022EE`
+`python3 get_xy_corrs.py -Y 2022_Summer22 --validate -j 8`

-where the epochs listed are combined into a common json lib file.
+The results should show an almost flat MET phi distribution after correction.

 ## Further options

-The types of missing transverse momentum that are investigated can be controlled with the option `-M MET,PuppiMET`.
+The types of missing transverse momentum that are investigated can be controlled with the option `--met MET,PuppiMET`.
+They must be defined in the snapshot process.
+The type of pileup can be investigated with the option `--pileup PV_npvsGood`.

 A version name can be given to the currently used correction via `-V v0`.